 Kill Bill is one of the bloodiest revenge tales ever conceived, never relenting on its violent fun from start to finish.
 The first volume in this two-parter sets up the Bride's origins and the Deadly Viper Assassination Squad.

-Volume 1 follows the Bride (Uma Thurman) as she takes revenge against several deadly assassins and their charismatic leader Bill (David Carradine).
-But along the way, she must face the yakuza and confront her own past that transformed her into the "deadliest woman in the world."
+Kill Bill: Vol. 1 follows the Bride (Uma Thurman) as she takes revenge against several deadly assassins and their charismatic leader Bill (David Carradine).
+Along the way, she must face the yakuza and confront her own past that transformed her into the "deadliest woman in the world."

 In Tarantino's world, Tokyo is never safe from the Black Mamba's vengeful spree.
 This film proves that Tarantino truly knows his Japanese.